adurkarARIN555/MTRX2700-Game-Show/README.md

 - Slider Control: The program allows the two users to control PyQt widget sliders through sliding their fingers over the potentiometer.
 The current value should be displayed to the screen.
 - Timer Control: The program implements a timer that the game players must complete their choice within to play the game.
 - GUI Display: The GUI displays 4 main configurations of the window to simulate the price is right game.
 The first part is the base loading screen.
 The following three configurations of the main window are the games 1-3 that are changed based on what the user has provided.
+- HardWare: The user will need 2 SpectreSymbol soft potentiometers.
+1 breadboard.
+One USB chord and 10 wires.
 ### System Design:
 - The game has three STM32 modules that interface with the PyQt Gui.
 - The game transfers the raw potentiometer values for each softpot along with the current timer over serial.
 These values are sent over serial as a comma seperated list in which these are parsed into a list in Python.